mauriciogeneroso/solid-principles/README.md

 SOLID is an acronym for 5 important design principles when using Object oriented Programming (OOP).
 The SOLID principles were first introduced by the famous Computer Scientist Robert J. Martin (or Uncle Bob) in his [paper](https://fi.ort.edu.uy/innovaportal/file/2032/1/design_principles.pdf) in 2000.
 But the SOLID acronym was introduced later by Michael Feathers.

 SOLID are five patterns to encourage us to create more maintainable, understandable, and flexible software.
-Consequently, as our applications grow in size, we can reduce their complexity.
+Consequently, it helps programmers to write more clean code and as our applications grow in size, we can reduce their complexity.

 Each letter from SOLID has a meaning: